 - A daily gratitude list can keep the person focused on all the good things in their life.

-- Another good idea is for people to learn loving kindness meditations as this can be powerful technique for helping the individual develop positive thinking about the world and other people.
+- Another good idea is for people to learn loving-kindness meditations as this can be a powerful technique for helping the individual develop positive thinking about the world and other people.

 How can I find out more?